JL-III/Theatria/docs/commands.md

       - Shows stats for woodcutting skill

+### Patrician
-- Patrician
+- Commands
     - /craft, /wb
         - Instantly access the crafting table GUI for easy crafting
       - /lands
           - Subcommands
               - /lands setspawn: Mark your territory with a custom spawn point.
 Each change costs 100 Denarii
               - /lands list: Overview your vast empire
     - /list
         - Keep track of your online companions
     - /skull
         - Collect your own skull as a trophy.
 Each use costs 1,000 Denarii
     - /whisper
         - Sends a private message to the specified player
     - /wild
       - Teleports you to a random point in unclaimed land

+### Eques
-- Eques
+- Commands
     - /trash
       - Keep your inventory clutter-free with this handy command to dispose of unwanted items

+### Hero
-- Hero
+- Commands
     - /anvil
         -  Access an anvil anytime for just 10 Denarii per use
     - /back